 Price: Free trial, $9,99/month

-The app allows users to access more than 30 million songs from Apple’s media catalog, along with Beats 1, a popular around-the-clock music radio station which is operated by Apple.
+The app allows users to access more than 30 million songs from Apple’s media catalog, along with Beats 1, a popular around-the-clock music radio station operated by Apple.
 You can also explore hundreds of other exclusive content.

 Despite the elegance, which you will find in almost every other Apple product, the application is riddled with all sorts of issues.
 Anyway, just like its iOS version, Apple Music comes with a three-month free trial period, during which you can enjoy the service without ads.